-Earth - mud pies, sand, clay or digging

-Air - kites, bubbles or flags

-Fire - candle decorating, toasting

-marshmallows or campfire cooking

-Water - hosepipes, buckets, sponges

-or watering cans.

-- Make sure children are well equipped by informing parents of your plans.
-Encourage children to wear old clothes and be prepared for whatever the weather. - Make sure parents understand this is a different sort of day and that their children are likely to get dirty.
-This is a great opportunity to remind parents that playing outside and getting dirty is really beneficial for children's physical and emotional wellbeing.
+- Children have a fascination with nature so think about resources that allow children to explore the four elements in their play: - Earth mud pies, sand, clay or digging - Air kites, bubbles or flags - Fire candle decorating, toasting marshmallows or campfire cooking - Water hosepipes, buckets, sponges or watering cans. - Make sure children are well equipped by informing parents of your plans.
+Encourage children to wear old clothes and be prepared for whatever the weather.
+This is a great opportunity to remind parents that playing outside and getting dirty is beneficial for children's physical and emotional wellbeing.

-- If you provide children with enough time they will play and get creative.
-Consider setting at least half of Outdoor Classroom Day for play. - 7 If you provide children with permission to play they are more likely to play in their own way.
+- If you provide children with permission to play they are more likely to play in their own way.
 You may need to agree some broad boundaries with supervising adults but otherwise allow children to decide what is appropriate by stepping back. - If you provide children with enough space, it will support a range of play experiences.
 If you have a school field, this is the time to make use of it!
-If you don't have a field, think about other spaces which could be used such as the car park or visit somewhere nearby with plenty of room to explore and play.

-- If you have a local play development team, get in touch with them as they may be able to advise you on ideas to make Outdoor Classroom Day a playful one. - Have fun.
-Dedicating Outdoor Classroom Day to play should be fun for children and adults.
+If you don't have a field, think about other spaces which could be used such as the car park or visit somewhere nearby with plenty of room to explore and play. - If you have a local play development team, get in touch with them as they may be able to advise you on other ideas for the International Day of Play. - Have fun.
+The International Day of Play should be fun for children and adults.

 Step back and observe the incredible experiences children have whilst playing, observe them learning, negotiating and enjoying themselves. - Finally, ask the children what they thought of the day.
-If it was successful, think about how you can integrate more time for outdoor experiences every day.
+If it was successful, think about how you can integrate more time for play every day.